-Gorra Blanca – 2920 meters
+Gorra Blanca Ascent – 2920 mts

-Ratio is 1 guide/assistance per 2-3 guests depending on the mountain conditions
+Ratio is 1 guide/assistance per 2-3 guests depending on the mountain conditions.

 Guest must be comfortable using crampons to flat foot and front point on moderate angle ice up to 35-40 degrees.